-So if you like to pet a cat but you are also allergic, follow the steps above, you can almost avoid or reduce the allergic reaction easily.
+So if you like to pet a cat but are also allergic, follow the steps above; you can easily avoid or reduce the allergic reaction.

 So, as a result, what have we learned about the question, are Siamese cats hypoallergenic?
 Since no breed of cat is completely hypoallergenic and not even the Siamese, the Siamese can be considered hypoallergenic compared to other breeds.
 Low Fel D1 protein release and low excretion make it almost hypoallergenic.

-Siamese also releases a very low level of dander, which is also the main reason for many allergic reactions.
+Siamese also releases a very low level of dander, which is the main reason for many allergic reactions.
 Even hairless or short-haired cats have scales, but in Siamese scales, the coat of cats is also considerably lower than that of most breeds.
-Thanks to the Siamese's long, silky hairs which help trap allergens in the cat's skin and therefore not spread everywhere compared to other breeds.
+The Siamese's long, silky hairs help trap allergens in the cat's skin and therefore not spread everywhere compared to other breeds.

 It just means that Siamese doesn’t shed a lot of dander and are great for an allergy-prone home.
 Siamese love to enjoy human company, and if cared for with the proper care, you can keep your home allergen-free.